crow-translate/QOnlineTranslator/docs/QOnlineTranslator.md

 ### <a id='error'/> TranslationError QOnlineTranslator::error()

-Returns the error that was found during the processing of the last translation or tts.
+Returns the error that was found during the processing of the last translation.
 If no error was found, returns `NoError`.
 The text of the error can be obtained by [**errorString**()](#error-string).

 * * *

 ### <a id='error-string'/> [QString](https://doc.qt.io/qt-5/qstring.html "Qt Documentation") QOnlineTranslator::errorString()

-Returns a human-readable description of the last translation or tts error that occurred.
+Returns a human-readable description of the last translation error that occurred.

 * * *